logicnow/BlueSky/README.md

 /home/ssl/private | HTTPS private key
 /tmp/pkg | Client install pkg

-### Example Setup: Persistant storage
+### Example Setup: Persistent storage

 #### MySQL

 Because we are also using MySQL within docker in this example setup, we need to setup the local storage first.
 In the example below we are mapping the `/var/docker/bluesky/db` directory on the host to have the persistent mysql data.

 First create and set permissions on the local folder:

-_you may want to modify permissions depending on how you are running docker_
+> _You may want to modify permissions depending on how you are running docker_

 ```
 sudo mkdir -p /var/docker/bluesky/db
 sudo chmod -R 777 /var/docker/bluesky